-Are Annual Minutes Required?Added by Hawley Troxell in Articles & Publications, Business Law on February 28, 2013
+Are Annual Minutes Required?Added by Hawley Troxell in Articles & Blogs, Business Law on February 28, 2013

 Recently, many Idaho corporations received a very official appearing form in the mail entitled “2013 – Annual Minutes Form, Shareholders, Directors and Officers (Idaho Corporations)”.
 The form required payment of $125.00 to a private third party to prepare minutes for the annual shareholder meeting, and appeared to be a requirement for Idaho corporations to preserve their corporate status and avoid penalties.
 In response, the Idaho Secretary of State posted a notice on its website “warning businesses to beware of a scam targeting Idaho corporations” – www.sos.idaho.gov/corp/corindex.htm.